A brief description of the difference between state laws and federal laws.

-Information about domestic violence orders for protection, sexual assault protection orders and civil anti-harassment orders.
+Information about domestic violence orders for protection, sexual assault protection orders, extreme risk protection orders, and civil anti-harassment orders.

 State-specific information about custody in Washington.